Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Is that correct?

-Whatever they put forth on the floor, Plan C, if you want to call it that, this morning, and the Senate has to vote on it before it can go to the president's desk and sign it into law and avoid a government shutdown.
+Well, the Senate will have to vote at some point on the bill, whatever they put forth on the floor, Plan C, if you want to call it that, this morning, and the Senate has to vote on it before it can go to the president's desk and sign it into law and avoid a government shutdown.

-Okay, so let's say it has spending cuts in it, it goes back to the Senate, and they don't agree to it.
+Okay, so let's say it has spending cuts in it, goes back to the Senate, and they don't agree to it.

 Whose fault is it then?